aquasecurity/tracee/docs/docs/flags/capture.1.md

 ### File Capture Filters

 Files captured upon read/write can be filtered to catch only specific IO operations.
 The different filter types have a logical 'AND' between them but a logical 'OR' between filters of the same type.
-The filter format is as follows: \<read/write\>:\<filter-type\>=\<filter-value\>
+The filter format is as follows: <read/write\>:<filter-type\>=<filter-value\>

 Filter types:

 - **path**: A filter for the file path prefix (up to 50 characters).
 Up to 3 filters can be given.
-Identical to using '\<read/write\>=/path/prefix\*'.
+Identical to using '<read/write\>=/path/prefix\*'.
 - **type**: A file type from the following options: 'regular', 'pipe', and 'socket'.
 - **fd**: The file descriptor of the file.
 Can be one of the three standards: 'stdin', 'stdout', and 'stderr'.

 ### Network Capture Notes

 - Pcap Files:
-  - If you only specify **--capture network**, you will have a single file with all network traffic.
+  - If you only specify **\-\-capture network**, you will have a single file with all network traffic.
   - You can use **pcap:xxx,yyy** to have more than one pcap file, split by different means.

 - Pcap Options: